 What is Jersey finger?

-- Apply ice or cold therapy to reduce pain and inflammation.
+- Rest your finger.
+Apply ice or cold therapy to reduce pain and inflammation.

-- If it cannot be moved by the patient and is stuck in an extended position, seek medical attention.
+- If you cannot move your finger and it is stuck in an extended position, seek medical attention as soon as possible.

-- X-rays or ultrasound scans may be performed to confirm the injury and to check there is not an avulsion fracture.
+- You may need an X-rays or ultrasound scans to confirm the diagnosis and to check whether you have an avulsion fracture.

-Treatment for a jersey finger is with surgery.
-The tendon must be reattached to the distal phalange.
-The rehabilitation of the condition is important as flexor tendons often become very stiff if not treated properly.
+- The rehabilitation of the condition is important as flexor tendons often become very stiff if you do not treat them properly.

 Early movement after surgery is important to avoid stiffness.
-Strengthening exercises using items such as putty and hand therapy balls may be recommended.
+Strengthening exercises, for example, putty exercises and hand therapy balls may be recommended.